Endurance Idahor: Career

 In 2003, Idahor tied for the Nigeria Premier League scoring title with 12 goals for Julius Berger and moved in 2005 to Dolphins FC.
 On 23 February 2006, Idahor left Dolphins and moved to Sudanese club Al-Merrikh, he was sent out on loan to Emirati club Al Nasr in January 2008 for 7 months.
 During his return he became a key player in the first team squad, becoming the top scorer and leading the club to their first CAF Confederation Cup final since 1989.
 Idahor has also played for the U-23 Nigeria national football team.

-He collapsed in a match and died on the way to a hospital.
+He collapsed in a match after a minor collision with other player and died on the way to a hospital.